Short Makalu Base Camp Trek

 Accommodation facility during the Short Makalu Base Camp Trek

 In the evenings, the common dining area becomes the heart of the lodge, where trekkers gather for hot meals and tea.
-The quiet nights, cool mountain air and simple comfort make the stay a memorable part of the Makalu trekking experience.
+The quiet nights, cool mountain air, and simple comfort make the stay a memorable part of the Makalu trekking experience.
+The remote trekking accommodation available along the route reflects the true nature of traveling through a less developed Himalayan region.

 Travel insurance for short Makalu Base Camp Trek